-First steps to start using the adapter
+Start using the adapter

 After delivery, a few steps are necessary to put the adapter into operation: